-PMDC asks employees for COVID-19 testing
+PMDC asks employees for Covid-19 testing

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Islamabad: The Pakistan Medical and Dental Council the administration has directed all staff members of the administration section to undergo coronavirus (COVID-19) test without delay.
+Islamabad: The Pakistan Medical and Dental Council has directed all staff members of the administration section to undergo coronavirus (COVID-19) test without delay.

 The development comes as an officer of the registration section tested positive for the virus.